What kind of "complexity" is dual to holographic complexity?

+Firstly, the complexity in field theory can have a natural path integral formalism.
+Though formula~\eqref{defholoCeq2b} does not satisfy the ``triangle inequality'' in usual qubit systems, we show that it can satisfy the triangle inequality for a theory which has the Lagrangian formalism.
+In addition, in the classical limit, it naturally gives the relation between the ``path-integral complexity'' and the Liouville action for 2D conformal field theories.

-Second, we also used our proposal to give natural explanations for both the CV and CA conjectures and clarified the reference and target states of them.
-The CV conjecture is dual to the complexity between the TFD state and its perturbed TFD state under a marginal operator.
-The CA conjecture is dual to the complexity between a TFD state and the eigenstate of the field operator of the boundary field theory.
-This difference between the CV and CA conjecture from a field theory perspective naturally explains why the holographic CV and CA conjecture show different time evolution.
+Secondly, the proposal~\eqref{defholoCeq2b} can give natural interpretations for the CV and CA conjectures and clarified their target and reference states.
+The CV conjecture is dual to the complexity between a TFD state and its perturbed state by a marginal operator.
+The CA conjecture computes the complexity between a TFD state and the eigenstate of the field operator.
+This difference explains why the two holographic conjectures have different time evolution.

 Finally, if our proposal is applied to the TFD states we find that it is compatible with the holographic complexities at late time.
 Furthermore, our proposal can reproduce the holographic results of the CA conjecture well.
 It yields both the correct divergent structure and the temperature-dependent term.
 To our knowledge, this is the only field theory proposal that reproduces the both terms in the result from the CA conjecture.
-Our proposal also can resolve the problems in the Fubini-Study distance.